Quick Answer

 Quartix: the value subscription tracker

 Quartix has been operating since 2001 and is listed on AIM, meaning it publishes proper accounts and is not going anywhere.
-Their tracking system is straightforward: professional-install wired unit (or plug-in for newer models), live tracking, trip history, speed alerts, driver behaviour, and simple mileage reporting.
+Their tracking system is straightforward: live tracking, trip history, speed alerts, driver behaviour, and simple mileage reporting.
+Quartix now offers three install options: Plug & Track (an OBD self-install device), Connect & Track (a 2-wire self-install), and a fully hardwired professional installation.
 Pricing sits at roughly £9.99/month/vehicle on annual contracts, directly comparable with Vimcar's 12-month rate.

 Where Quartix stands out is UK support and contract terms.
 They do not auto-renew without notice, a source of complaints about some competitors.
 They offer a lifetime warranty on hardware.
 And their UK-based support team is consistently rated well.
-If the Vimcar OBD dongle approach worries you and you want a properly wired-in unit, Quartix is the alternative to seriously consider.
+If you want the flexibility to self-install or go hardwired depending on the van, Quartix is a strong alternative to Vimcar.

 Quartix